garciart/network-automation/exercises/README.md

 ## Connect to the device from the host via Telnet

 As I stated in **[Adventures in Automation](https://github.com/garciart/network-automation "Adventures in Automation")**, GNS3 uses [*Reverse Telnet*](https://en.wikipedia.org/wiki/Reverse_telnet "Reverse Telnet").
-The GNS3 server assigns a port number to each virtual device in the **Workspace**, and you can access a device through the server's IPv4 address and its Console port number.
-Connecting to a device using Reverse Telnet is similar to connecting to a device through its Console port (or Auxiliary port, if enabled), using a serial cable, and a terminal emulator like PuTTY or Minicom.
+The GNS3 server assigns a port number to each virtual device and lists them in the **Topology Summary** (in the top right of the GNS3 GUI).
+You can access any device through the server's IPv4 address and its console port number.
+Connecting to a device using Reverse Telnet is similar to connecting to a device through its console port (or auxiliary port, if enabled), using a serial cable, and a terminal emulator like PuTTY or Minicom.
 However, you will not be able to open a Secure Shell (SSH) connection using this method.

 Open a Terminal and connect to the device; this will be your **Console Terminal**: